EMPLOYMENT OPPORTUNITIES

 they may live independently, safely, and with dignity in their own homes.
 We

-living with HIV/AIDS, who reside in Lake, Mendocino, and Sonoma Counties.
-We
+with HIV/AIDS, who reside in Lake, Mendocino, and Sonoma Counties.
+We are

-are seeking experienced and energetic individuals with professional knowledge
+seeking experienced and energetic individuals with professional knowledge in

 health, finances, law, policy making, and/or fundraising.
 Board members must